-Figure 3 offers an alternative depiction of steady state in (Δ^m, τ) space.
-In each of the panels, equilibrium is again described by the intersection of two loci: the median voter's most preferred tariff as a function of her net skill position, $\tau = \tau(\Delta^m, p^w)$, and the median voter's net skill position as a function of the tariff, $\Delta^m(\tau; p^w)$.
-In both of these panels, as in Figure 2, the tariff function is strictly downward sloping according to Lemma 2: the less
+Fig. 2 offers a graphical depiction of steady state in (Δ^m, τ) space.
+In each of the panels, equilibrium is described by the intersection of two loci: the median voter's most preferred tariff as a function of her net skill position, $\tau = \tau(\Delta^m, p^w)$, and the median voter's net skill position as a function of the tariff, $\Delta^m(\tau;p^w)$.
+We begin with the tariff locus, and note that it must be strictly downward sloping in Δ^m , as shown in both panels.
+According to Lemma 2, the greater the skewness in wages - and specifically the greater the difference in the return to human capital for the median voter relative to the average of her generation - the more protectionist the median voter will be.
+As a benchmark, note that if the median voter were perfectly representative of her generation, she would favor free trade; thus, $\Delta = 0$ corresponds to $\tau = 1$ on the tariff locus, as shown.